A guide to the Better Broadband Subsidy Scheme.

 Applications to the Better Broadband Subsidy Scheme can be made until the end of 2017.

-If you are eligible for the subsidy you will be able to choose a service from any of the retail service providers that are part of the scheme.
+If you're eligible for the subsidy you'll be able to choose a service from any of the retail service providers that are part of the scheme.
 Each of them will offer a variety of packages based on the amount of data you need and the speed of the connection.

-Please read our guide to getting a better broadband service attached to this page, along with the frequently asked questions.
-If you think you are eligible, you can apply for a subsidy code (opens in a new window).
-If successful, we will email you a subsidy code and instructions on how to obtain a subsidised installation.
+Our guide to getting a better broadband service is attached to this page, along with the frequently asked questions.
+If you think you're eligible, you can apply for a subsidy code (opens in a new window).
+If successful, we'll email you a subsidy code and instructions on how to obtain a subsidised installation.

 Broadband Delivery UK (BDUK) has supplied guidance for communities who want to combine the Better Broadband Subsidy Scheme codes to take up a discounted satellite, 4G connection, or to access an existing wireless network.
 It is advised that you review the guidance attached to this page before making an informed decision.

 Please contact us if you would like any more information on this scheme.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)

 The following cabinets have recently been fibre enabled:

 Great Cubley 1